sergmoro1/yii2-uploader/readme.md

 If image should be cropped (cropAllowed = true), subdirectory <code>original</code> need to be define.

-May be uploaded any amount of files.
+May be uploaded any amount of files but files amount can be limited by <code>maxFiles</code>.

 <h2>Installation</h2>